 By Donna Polizzi

 Now let’s talk food….
-This is the place to chow down on some of the best seafood on the California Coast.
-The Olde Port Inn is unique in many ways and one of the most notable is that the tables are glass and offer a view of the ocean below where sea lions and seals frolic in the water.
+Harford Pier place to chow down on some of the best seafood on the California Coast.
+Merseas, and the Old Port Fish Market are unique in many ways and one of the most notable is that sea lions and seals frolic in the waters around them

 There are so many reasons to head out to Avila Beach.
 Imagine standing on the pier, overlooking the majestic beauty of Avila Bay, while pelicans swoop thru the air dive- bombing for fish while the sea lions and seals put on a show below.

 While waddling back to the car, the decision was made to take a scenic drive.
 Winding roads along the San Luis hillsides sycamore-tree lined road, leads to the hidden 26 acre Kelsey family farm and vineyard.
 Kelsey See Canyon Vineyards is unique in so many ways.
 It is nestled next to a creek with towering Sycamore trees just 3 minutes away from Avila Beach.
 Kelsey See Canyon Vineyards is at 1947 See Canyon Rd, in San Luis Obispo.
 I had the pleasure of spending time with Owner Laurie Kelsey, learning about the families artistic talents that make this place so pleasurable.
 Hearing the stories was a delight and they have the gift of making you feel like an old friend within minutes of arriving.

 When the Kelsey’s first bought their ranch, there were so many apples that they had to decide what to do with them all.
 They began crafting unique wines by blending apples and grapes.
 The technique requires pressing the apples and fermenting them with Chardonnay or Red Blends to make delicious hard cider blends.